 Windsurfing (Sailboarding) & Kitesurfing

-During summer, the roaring winds make Lancelin one of the best windsurfing and kitesurfing spots in Western Australia and is mentioned on the International Windsurfing Circuit.
+During summer, the roaring winds make Lancelin one of the best windsurfing and kitesurfing spots in Western Australia, and it is mentioned on the International Windsurfing Circuit.
 This seaside town hosts Australia’s largest windsurfing event, the Ocean Classic, attracting some of the best windsurfers and kite surfers from around the world.

 The best time to visit Lancelin for kitesurfing is from December to early February when there are strong afternoon south-easterly winds.
 Most kitesurfers set off from Grace Darling Park, where there’s parking, a rigging area, and a public toilet/shower.